xiiizoux/mcp-prompt-server/README.md

     * `get_all_tags`: Retrieves all tags and their usage frequency.
     * `get_all_categories`: Lists all categories and their usage frequency.
 * **TypeScript-Based:** Written in TypeScript for enhanced robustness and maintainability.
-* **Multiple Deployment Options:** Supports both traditional deployment using standard input/output and Cloudflare Workers deployment using HTTP API.
+* **Simple Deployment:** Supports local deployment with Express server for easy setup and testing.

 ## Project Structure